8 Ways to Style the Shadow DOM

 Style Attribute

 There is a time and place for the style attribute and Web Components is one place where this makes sense.
-In the example below you could write a selector to target the first and last divs or create classes or use ids, but there's just no need for that abstraction in a component.
-Style attribute is a solid choice for specific cases like this:
+In the example below you could write a selector to target the first and last divs and set their min-width or create classes that do it or even use id selectors, but there's just no need for a style abstraction like this in a Web Component.
+A direct style attribute is a solid choice for specific cases like this:

 <template>